toobeeh/Palantir-Rebirth/README.md

 - [ ] `>calc [mode] [amount]` - Calculate the time to reach a goal
 - [x] `>leaderboard (bubbles / drops)` - View the server leaderboard of bubbles or drops
 - [x] `>stat (day/week/month)` - View the bubble stat graph for month/week/day
+- [x] `>inventory` - View the inventory of the user (no sprites/list) with stats of drops, bubbles, flags, current combo, patronemoji, splits

 ## Lobbies
 Most likely there will be a separate Discord bot for lobbies to prevent ratelimit issues.